Workers Compensation Trials

 - You will be called to testify - Your own attorney will ask you questions, and your answers will serve as your "direct testimony."
 That means that when we ask a client a question, we're not allowed to ask a leading question such as "Did you hurt your back and your foot at work?"
 That question effectively includes an answer: that the back and foot were injured on the job.
 Instead, we are required to ask "What parts of your body were injured?"
 That's why it's so important that we invest time in preparation for direct testimony before the trial.

 - The defense attorney will cross-examine you - While your attorney is not allowed to ask leading questions, the attorney representing your employer can.
 For instance, a defense attorney could ask, "Didn't you trip and fall down the stairs at home before you came to work that day?"
 Questions like these are another reason why it's so important that we help you prepare for your trial - and why we need to discuss the entire incident in detail.
-If you retain the Law Office of Robert A. McLaughlin, any conversations you have with us in preparation for your trial will be protected by attorney-client privilege.
+If you retain Robert A. McLaughlin, APC, any conversations you have with us in preparation for your trial will be protected by attorney-client privilege.

 - Other witnesses may be called to testify - The attorneys representing each side list the witnesses they intend to call and the written documents relied upon during the pre-trial mandatory settlement conference, so you and your attorney should already know about each one.
 Witnesses may include co-workers or others who directly witnessed the accident.
 They may also include people who performed an investigation on behalf of the insurance company.
 Expert witnesses are not usually called in workers' compensation cases, though there are exceptions.

 - There is no written transcript - Instead of writing down everything that is said, the court reporter will write down a summary of the testimony dictated by the judge based on his or her own notes.
 The court will mail you this summary.
 You should review it for inaccuracies and notify your attorney if something is amiss.